SEB-9-BH/react-state-management/the-use-state-hook/README.md

 This is because we have not assigned an initial state value!

-tktk Hunter, Could you add a CHD here, showing `isDarkMode` as `undefined`?

 We'll begin with the state set to `false` for our dark mode toggle.
 This means that the app will start in light mode by default.

 To give our state an initial value, we need to provide that value as an argument when calling the `useState()` hook.